opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 ![Edit work package status in OpenProject administration](openproject_system_guide_edit_new_wp_status.png)

+> [!NOTE]
-> **Note**: A new status needs to be activated in the [work package workflows](../work-package-workflows) in order to appear in the status drop down of a work package.
+> A new status needs to be activated in the [work package workflows](../work-package-workflows) in order to appear in the status drop down of a work package.